Building On Walkersons Estate Dullstroom

 There are three fundamental architectural styles to which one must adhere.

 There are three villages within Walkersons Estate, these villages are clusters of smaller stands.
 Each village has one of these three styles – Stone Village follows the “homestead” style, the Pastures village follows the “verandah” style and the River View village, the “barnyard” style.
-Homes have to be designed according the theme of the village it is located in.
+Homes have to be designed according to the theme of the village in which it is located.

-The balance of the stands in Walkersons are Estate stands, these stands are larger and spread out of the Estate.
+The balance of the stands in Walkersons are Estate stands.
+These stands are larger and spread out over the Estate.
 Homes on the Estate stands can follow any one of the three styles mentioned above.

 The three styles:

 - Typically the “Homestead” features parapet gable roof ends, cottage pane windows and doors, brick and stone chimneys possibly with chimney pots and lean to roofs over the verandas with simple posts.
 External walls can only have a maximum of 10 to 20% sheet metal

 - The “Verandahs” on the other hand have “hip” roof ends, distinctive veranda columns, large window panes with shutters.
 The chimneys should be 80% plaster and 20% stone.

 - The “Barnyard” – as the name suggests replicates a contemporary barn with at least part of the home being double storey and with double volume spaces, industrial type steel chimneys and metal frame infrastructure, in some instances;

 The disturbance area: